-The adoption of the Swiss Federal Act on Tax Reform and AHV Financing resulted in a re-assessment of the deferred tax for one of the Group companies domiciled in Switzerland.
+In 2019, the adoption of the Swiss Federal Act on Tax Reform and AHV Financing resulted in a re-assessment of the deferred tax for one of the Group companies domiciled in Switzerland.
 Following the transitional rule, a step up calculation resulted in a valuation increase of deferred tax assets of CHF 2.3 million.